Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Among qualified hitters in MLB action, he ranks 60th in batting average, 105th in on-base percentage, and 24th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 65th, his on-base percentage ranks 109th, and he is 25th in the league in slugging.

-- Rosario enters this game on a five-game hitting streak.
-During his last games, he's hitting .625 with three homers.

-- Rosario has reached base via a hit in 67 games this year (of 111 played), and had multiple hits in 26 of those games.

-- Rosario has had at least one RBI in 28.8% of his games this year (32 of 111), with two or more RBI 18 times (16.2%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Rosario has had at least one RBI in 28.6% of his games this season (32 of 112), with more than one RBI 18 times (16.1%).
+He has also been responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.